SalapakaLab-SIMBioSys/Non-Equilibrium-Toolbox/README.md

 # Citation
-To cite SDA, please use:
+To cite this toolbox, please use:

 - Rajaganapathy, Sivaraman, and Murti Salapaka.
 "Confidence bounds for the Jarzynski estimator."
 Bulletin of the American Physical Society (2022).